 4. Docker MCP Gateway

 Docker's MCP Gateway applies container-native security practices to MCP workloads, isolating each server in its own container with resource limits.
-For organizations already invested in Docker infrastructure, this approach leverages familiar tooling and improves blast-radius containment for MCP toolchains.
-CVE-2025-6514 impacts the mcp-remote npm package (not Docker), but it’s a useful reminder that MCP ecosystems need supply-chain hygiene and runtime isolation.
+For organizations already invested in Docker infrastructure, this approach leverages familiar tooling while reducing blast radius if an MCP server or dependency is compromised.

 Where Docker Fits Best

 Docker Compose integration means MCP servers deploy with the same workflows teams already use for application containers.
-Each server runs in complete isolation, preventing lateral movement if one tool is compromised.
+Each server runs in isolation, helping limit lateral movement if one tool is compromised.

 Core Capabilities

-• Support for dozens of servers per node in production
+- Support for running multiple servers per node in production environments

 Limitations